Universe Viewer

 We have a large number of objects for which we compute projections based on cosmological parameters.
 This set of objects can easily be split into several chunks so that processing can be done on multiple cores at the same time.

 Parallelization in Universe Viewer uses web workers, which allow us to divide the workload according to the number of available CPU cores.
+This process is performed in the following files:

 - workerPool.js, which manages the pool of workers, their lifecycle, and their execution for projection calculation,